RunestoneInteractive/runestoneinteractive.github.io/source/directives/parsons.rst

     ``Boolean``.
 Offer to 'adapt', or simplify the problem after a few failed attempts.
     Default is false.

-    If specified, then this option will offer help after a few failed attempts.
+    If specified, then this option will offer help after 3 failed attempts.
     After more failures, it will incrementally simplify the problem.
+    It may remove indentation as part of the problem or remove distractors one at a time.

 language
     ``String``.
 Set the language of the content area.